Skip to main content

 note

-You cannot display the API key after this step.
-If you lose the value, create a new API key.
+You cannot view or copy the API key after closing the drawer.
+If you lose it, create another API key.

 This key is only for our Talon.One Application.
 You can now send requests to the Integration API from our integration layer: